jku/repository-playground/docs/design-milestones/01-TUF-MINIMAL.md

 ```
     "python-tuf/src/1.0.0/tuf-1.0.0.tar.gz"
 ```
 This translates to project "python-tuf", product "src", version "1.0.0", artifact name "tuf-1.0.0.tar.gz".
+This targetpath structure means the client is able to search for specific artifacts using the metadata that contains the targetpaths.

 Repository guarantees that
-* All target files in the repository have targetpaths that match the structure above (with the exception of index.json files, see below)
+* All target files in the repository have targetpaths that match the structure above
 * project, product, version or artifact strings are not allowed to contain "/" or "=" and are valid URL fragments
 * projects can have multiple products, products can have multiple versions
-* A project-product-version uniquely identifies a single artifact
+* A project-product-version triplet uniquely identifies a single artifact

-As an added feature, every project provides a index.json file (targetpath "python-tuf/index.json") that lists the products, versions and artifacts for that project much like [BASELINE design](00-BASELINE.md): This is information that is already parsable from the targetpaths, and must match the targetpaths.

 The actual artifacts are maintained in the same git repository -- but could easily be stored elsewhere.